Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/texture_paint/introduction.rst

 Perspective View & Faces Behind the View
 ----------------------------------------

-When painting onto a face which is partially behind the view (in perspective mode), the face can't be painted on.
+When painting onto a face which is partially behind the view (in perspective mode), the face cannot be painted on.
 To avoid, this zoom out or use an Ortho mode viewport.